nyantropy/Gravitas/ENGINE_UI_AUTHORING_GUIDE.md

 - command emission.
 - accessible names and hints.

-## VN Layout Profile Rule
+## VN Interaction Layout Rule

-`VNPresentationProfile` and `VNLayoutProfile` are compatibility authoring seeds.
-They exist so current game content can keep working.
+`VNInteractionLayout` is the preferred authoring model for dialogue and interaction-oriented frontend layout.
+It describes intent through named slots and metrics: dialogue panel alignment and insets, panel content padding, speaker/body/continue slots, choice stack width/alignment/gap/capacity, interaction slot padding, modal slot padding, and sprite capacity.

+New VN or interaction profiles should set `layoutAuthoring` to semantic and fill the `interactionLayout` fields.
+Yune's game profile follows this model.

+`VNLayoutProfile` remains supported only as a compatibility seed.
+The runtime normalizes legacy coordinate rectangles through `resolveVNInteractionLayout(...)` before building UI, so old content continues to render through the same semantic path as new content.

+Rules:

-Do not add new coordinate rectangles to `VNLayoutProfile` for future needs.
+- Do not add new coordinate rectangles to `VNLayoutProfile`.
-The current rectangles already mix several meanings: panel anchoring, relative overlay placement, child content slots, and choice-region placement.
-Future VN layout authoring should become semantic and theme-driven.

-Preferred future descriptors:

-- dialogue panel alignment.
-- panel width and max width.
-- panel bottom inset.
-- panel content padding.
-- nameplate height and alignment.
-- speaker/body stack gap.
-- body max lines.
-- continue indicator alignment.
-- choice stack alignment.
-- choice width.
-- choice row height.
-- choice gap.
-- interaction slot padding.
+- Do not encode alignment, padding, content regions, and overlay slots in one rectangle.
+- Use theme metrics for reusable spacing and typography decisions.
+- Use the Interaction Frontend interaction slot for merchant, quest, crafting, training, banking, gifting, and similar NPC views.
-- modal slot padding.
+- Use the modal slot only for blocking confirmations or nested modal work.

 Migration guidance:

-1. Keep reading existing `VNLayoutProfile` fields.
-2. Derive semantic layout metrics from them in the VN theme/profile bridge.
-3. Add semantic fields only when a caller needs new behavior.
-4. Prefer semantic fields over additional raw rectangles.
-5. Leave raw rectangles as compatibility overrides until all shipped content has migrated.
+1. Leave legacy profiles in place until touched for feature work.
+2. When editing a profile, move layout intent into `VNInteractionLayout`.
+3. Keep `VNLayoutProfile` values only when preserving old shipped content.
+4. Convert ordinary interaction views to the Interaction Frontend slots instead of creating separate fullscreen overlays.

 ## Preferred Examples